kwur/new-kwur-site/_posts/2008-02-18-another-one-from-the-jackson-vault-the-most-expensive-movie-ever-made.md

   </p>

   <p>
     When the team meets the Supreme Leader they win her over with a funky song and dance number and end up converting her into a beautiful princess and her planet into a paradise.
-Its what you would get if Michael Jackson wrote a movie (although he didn&#8217;t actually write this one, you know he loved it).
+Its what you would get if Michael Jackson wrote a movie (although he didn’t actually write this one, you know he loved it).
 The film played for about 12 years in various parks before being discontinued in 1997.
 It is currently unavailable on DVD or VHS, and certainly cannot be viewed in all of its 3D glory.
   </p>

   <p>